WangchanTW/WangchanTW/README.md

 <h1> Hi there..! <img src="https://github.com/WangchanTW/WangchanTW/blob/master/Hi.gif" width="29px"> </h1>
 <p align="left"> <img src=https://komarev.com/ghpvc/?username=WangchanTW alt=WangchanTW> </p>

-<br>I am a data scientist/engineer in semiconductor industry.
+I am a data scientist/engineer in semiconductor industry.
 Also, I have some experience in robotics and automobiles.
 <br>Thank you for your visit.
 I'm looking forward to hearing more advices on programming.
 <br>If there is any chance to join the development of open source, please contact me without hesitation.
 <br>